tempelaar-team/qclab-dev/docs/user_guide/ingredient.rst

 .. note::

-    The vectorization decoroator promotes compatibility and ease of use but does not offer any performance gain.
+    The vectorization decorator promotes compatibility and ease of use but does not offer any performance gain.
 To realize a performance gain, users should hard-code vectorization into Ingredients and leverage NumPy vectorization.